How to Respond to a Rejection Email

 Express your gratitude

 Start the email off with a professional greeting.
 This will set a positive tone for the rest of your email.
 Thank them for their time and consideration; doing so will demonstrate that you are respectful and polite.
+Expressing gratitude is an important practice, especially when it may not be easy to do so.

 Communicate your disappointment